-Let’s get straight to the point: If you’ve been thinking about adopting a senior cat, congratulations.
+Let’s get straight to the point.
+If you’ve been thinking about adopting a senior cat, congratulations!
 You’re considering doing one of the most virtuous things in the whole cat universe by giving an elderly feline the relaxing resting days they thoroughly deserve.

 But it’s also natural to have some doubts about what you’re getting into, isn’t it?

 So you’re going to have to prepare yourself mentally and emotionally for the idea that your time together with your new distinguished feline is going to be on the short side.

 The better way to think about the length of remaining life situation is not to focus on how short it might be, but to vow that you’re going to give the cat the best years of their entire life.

 Naturally, a financial and medical commitment might be involved with adopting senior cats, too.
 Health issues are more likely to crop up during a feline’s final days.

-But remember: Adopting any cat at any age requires you to be willing to cover its day-to-day and vital medical care (whether you do so via insurance or out of pocket.
+But remember: Adopting any cat at any age requires you to be willing to cover their day-to-day and vital medical care, whether you do so via insurance or out of pocket.